Skip to main content

 Each Grower is a different answer to the same game.
 No wrong choice — but there's a wrong choice for you.

+Pick the approach that matches how you already think.
 The board will tell you the rest.